rd2/tbd/pages/subs.md

 A shared edge between two _sub surfaces_ at a corner (e.g. the single vertical edge highlighted in blue in __Figure 2A__) is also tagged by TBD as a (mild) "transition".
 Again, any additional heat loss resulting from _corner mullions_ should preferably be factored in NFRC fenestration rating procedures, and thus shouldn't _derate_ host wall constructions.

-In Figure 2A, Topolys _breaks_ its own copy of the original OpenStudio corner edge into 3x distinct vertical segments:
+In Figure 2A, Topolys _breaks_ its own copy of the original, full wall-height OpenStudio corner edge into 3x distinct, vertically-aligned segments:

+- 1x "transition" edge, shared __between__ both windows (in blue)
 - 1x "corner" edge __above__ both windows
-- 1x "transition" edge, shared __between__ both windows (in blue)
 - 1x "corner" edge __below__ both windows

 By default, any _sub surface_ edge defined within 10 mm of another _sub surface_ edge (or a host surface edge, e.g. a corner) is _merged_ in Topolys as a single, shared edge.
-If gaps between the corner edge illustrated in __Figure 2B__ and both _nearby_ window jambs (on either side, highlighted in blue) are 10 mm wide, then all 3x _nearby_ edges (1x _broken_ corner segment + 2x jambs) would be modelled in Topolys as a single edge (as in Figure 2A).
+If gaps between the corner edge (highlighted in red in __Figure 2B__) and both _nearby_ window jambs (on either side, highlighted in blue) are 10 mm wide in OpenStudio, then all 3x _nearby_ edges (1x _broken_ corner segment + 2x jambs) would be modelled in Topolys as a single edge (as in Figure 2A).
 There is no difference between the application of Topolys' built-in tolerances and what's illustrated in Figure 2A, even if all 3x edges aren't perfectly aligned in the OpenStudio model (as in Figure 2B).

 ![Corner Windows](../assets/images/corner1.png "Corner Windows")

 When such gaps exceed Topolys' built-in tolerances (e.g. 25 mm in Figure 2B), TBD instead considers a nearby _sub surface_ edge (e.g. along a corner) as a fenestration "jamb" edge, even though a 25 mm gap between jamb and corner edges makes little sense from a construction perspective.
 Such gaps often occur as modelling artefacts (often inadvertently) in either legacy OpenStudio models or in those imported from 3rd-party applications.
 This automated switch, from (mild) "transition" to "jamb" edge types, necessarily means more heat loss from thermal bridging (vs Figure 2A).
 TBD provides users a _sub surface_ __proximity tolerance__ (see [menu options](./settings.html "TBD settings")) as an optional means to override this default behaviour.
 If, for instance, a user sets a _proximity tolerance_ of 50 mm (or rather 0.050 m), TBD ignores the aforementioned 25 mm gaps and sets the 2x _sub surface_ jamb edges near the corner as (mild) "transitions" (both edges highlighted in blue in Figure 2B).

 There is no difference when _derating_ host wall surfaces, from fenestration perimeters alone, in either figures 2A or 2B.
-However, the _proximity tolerance_ does not reset the corner edge in Figure 2B as a (mild) "transition".
+However, the _proximity tolerance_ does not reset the corner edge (in red in Figure 2B) as a (mild) "transition".
 The corner edge continues uninterrupted, spanning the full wall height - one should expect additional heat loss from the "corner" edge in Figure 2B (vs Figure 2A).
 This can be corrected by adjusting the "corner" _psi_ factor in TBD - a practical tweak, yet somewhat finicky.

 TBD matches edges this way by comparing _origin_ and _terminal_ vertices of any pair of _nearby_ edges.
 TBD does not apply a _proximity tolerance_ when _sub surface_ edges are mismatched as in __Figure 3A__.

 ![Near corner windows](../assets/images/corner2.png "Near corner windows")

 This can be corrected in OpenStudio by splitting for instance the larger window into two smaller (yet _aligned_) windows (which adds a new horizontal "transition" edge in blue, shown in __Figure 3B__).
 If the gaps between both _upper_ window jambs and corner edge are within the user-set _proximity tolerance_, then both nearby window jambs will also be reset as (mild) "transitions" (both vertical edges are highlighted in blue in Figure 3B).
-Note that the corner edge continues uninterrupted, spanning the full wall height in both figures 3A and 3B, just as in Figure 2B.
+Note that the corner edge continues uninterrupted, spanning the full wall height (in red in both figures 3A and 3B, just as in Figure 2B).

 ### Multipliers